 Auto-rickshaws are light vehicles and only two or three people are required to fully lift one off the ground, which may be necessary when one breaks down and it probably will.

 Tuk Tuk´s have a top-speed of around 50 km/h (about 31 mph) and a cruising speed of around 35 km/h (22 mph).

 WARNING: Tuk Tuk´s can easily role and flip and in doing so can be extremely dangerous.
 The Lanka Challenge is a difficult event with inherit safety risks - participants must be fully aware that driving a tuk tuk in a foreign country may create potential life-threatening situations.
 Extreme caution is advised at all times.

-The winning team is determined by the total accumulated Challenge points resulting Challenge completed during each leg of the Challenge It's simple - the team with the most points is declared the winner!
+The winning team is determined by the total accumulated Challenge points resulting from Challenge's completed during each leg of the Lanka Challenge It's simple - the team with the most points wins the challenge!

 The Lanka Challenge will be broken up into different driving Legs.
 Each team will be given a road map book and daily navigational sheet which they must use to navigate from the beginning to end of each leg.
 Warning - No GPS’s allowed!

 On certain Challenge Legs, teams may be required to complete certain sections of the legs within specific time frames- again, speed will not be the number 1 priority.
 The team who manages to complete the most amount of challenges successfully with in the allocated time frame will win the challenge and wear the notorious "yellow sarong" and "we rock" jersey on the following leg.

 Each day there will also be a number of Challenges that will need to be completed by each team.
 The Challenges will be made out of adventurous, cultural & ecological activities and will involve the local community.
 In some instances, teams will compete against each other and in others they will need to work together in order to achieve a common goal.
 In addition to this, teams will also need to successfully complete different picture and video challenges.